mpanighetti/dnd5e-classes/warlock/crowdsourced-patron.md

 Beginning at 10th level, you can request direct assistance from your patrons in order to support a particular project.

 Asking for aid from your patrons requires you to use your action.
 Describe the assistance you seek, and roll percentile dice.
-If you roll a number equal to or lower than your warlock level, your patrons intervene.
+If you roll a number equal to or lower than your Warlock level, your patrons intervene.
 If your request would be aided by financial support, your patrons send you an amount of gold pieces equal to 100 × the percentile number you rolled.
-Otherwise, the DM chooses the nature of the intervention; the effect of any warlock spell would be appropriate.
+Otherwise, the DM chooses the nature of the intervention; the effect of any Warlock spell would be appropriate.

 If your patrons aid you in this manner, you can't use this feature again for 7 days.
 Otherwise, you can use it again after you finish a Long Rest.